Project: Foundry Row

 Client: Seawall

-Nestled in the Remington neighborhood of Baltimore City, the Service Center will replace an existing building to provide nearly 10,000sf of commercial space, 14,000sf of office and 64 residential units.
-This mixed-use development is focused towards community service, providing opportunities for rent-reductions for tenants who complete community service hours.
+Nestled in the Remington neighborhood of Baltimore City, the Service Center is a mixed-use development that will replace an existing building to provide nearly 10,000 sq. ft. of commercial space, 14,000 sq. ft. of office space and 64 residential units.

 Project: MarketPlace at Fells Point

-Located in Historic Fells Point, Baltimore, MD, these new urban lifestyle apartments feature open rooms maximizing exterior daylight and views.
-The bulk of the units open onto a private courtyard space complete with fire pits and water features.
-Many of the units are rehabbed historic buildings from the late 1800’s with large windows and unique special features.
-The apartment buildings have direct access to over 100 community retail and entertainment venues on the Fells Point waterfront.
-In addition to the private courtyards, the project also features a club room, lounge, fitness center, and secured parking for the residents.
+Located in Historic Fells Point in Baltimore, Maryland, JP2 Architects designed these new urban lifestyle apartments to feature open rooms maximizing exterior daylight and views.
+A majority of the units open onto a private courtyard space complete with firepits and water features.
+Many of the units are rehabbed historic buildings from the late 1800s with large windows and unique special features.
+The apartment buildings have direct access to over 100 community retail and entertainment venues along the Fells Point waterfront.
+In addition to the private courtyards, the project also features a club room, lounge, fitness center, and secured parking for residents.

 Awards